transloadit/uppy/website/src/docs/informer.md

 This plugin is published as the `@uppy/informer` package.

+Install from NPM:

 ```shell
 npm install @uppy/informer
 ```

 ## Options

+The Informer plugin has the following configurable options:

 ### `id: 'Informer'`

-A unique identifier for this Informer.
-Defaults to `'Informer'`.
+A unique identifier for this Informer, it defaults to `'Informer'`.
 Use this if you need multiple Informer instances.

 ### `target: null`